fomightez/sequencework/alignment-utilities/README.md

 info here.

+* score_columns_in_clustal_nucleic.py
+> nucleic alignment ---> two scores assessing conservation in a quick-n-dirty

+Intended to be used when comparing separate alignments of related but distinct repetitive genetic elements in order to objectively assess which of the related elements are more highly conserved.

+info here

 * calculate_cons_for_clustal_nucleic.py
 > nucleic alignment without consensus line ---> alignment with consensus line

 info here.

 Utilities by others